Your First Stream

 Finally, let’s pull a list of all our notes.

-We can filter directly by topic using --topic and then use the each command to pull out the content of each note:
+We can filter by topic and then pull out the text of each note: